IRA Financial Blog

 UBTI Rules

-This is the same case as the Self-Directed IRA LLC.
-A self-directed IRA with checkbook control allows you to easily make investments because you act as the manager of the LLC.
+This is the same case as the Self-Directed IRA LLC, which allows you to easily make investments because you act as the manager of the LLC.
 The LLC has its own bank account; therefore, you can make investments simply by writing a check or wiring funds from the account.

-The best part about this is, all gains you generate from the house flipping transaction will flow back to the Solo 401(k) plan or self-directed IRA LLC tax-free.
+The best part about this is, all gains you generate from the house flipping transaction will flow back to the plan tax free.
 When engaging in real estate transactions, such as a house flipping transaction, you must keep in mind the Unrelated Business Taxable Income Rules (also known as UBTI or UBIT).

 Learn More: Solo 401k for Real Estate